con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > chos kyi dbang phyug chos kyi rgyal/ /
 > legs pa'i lam ni ston pa po/ /

-Sublime Dharma, king of Dharma, the sun,
+Sublime Dharma, the Dharma king, the sun,
 Supreme illuminator of the world,
-The sovereign over Dharma, lord of Dharma,
+The sovereign of Dharma, the Dharma lord,
-Instructor of the path to excellence, (55)
+The teacher of the path to excellence, (55)

 * VV: saddharma = scriptural dharma (dharma of 'the good ones'), dharmarāṭ = ultimate reality
-* Davidson translates: 'with true dharma', understanding a bahuvrīhi?
+* Davidson translates: 'with true dharma', understanding a *bahuvrīhi*?

 > siddhārthaḥ siddhasaṃkalpaḥ sarvasaṃkalpavarjitaḥ |